 - Difficult To Diagnose Sewer Line Problem Solved By Balkan's Expertise Posted on: June 9, 2011

-Balkan Plumbing is the largest and most trusted sewer & water main replacement company in NYC.
+Balkan Sewer And Water Main is the largest and most trusted sewer & water main replacement company in NYC.
 We are licensed, bonded, and insured.
 As a family run business in continuous operation for over 60 years.
 Our 10 year unconditional guarantee on replacements means piece of mind for our valued customers.
 We are uniquely prepared to serve you due to our 48,000 square foot facility, fleet of trucks, heavy moving equipment, backhoes and pneumatics.

-Choose Balkan Plumbing for your next sewer repair, water main installation, water repair, water line leaks, to correct a violation, sewer replacement, water line replacement, sewer trap, backwater valve, hydrants, manholes, specialty water main work, area drain, and trench drains.
+Choose Balkan Sewer And Water Main for your next sewer repair, water main installation, water repair, water line leaks, to correct a violation, sewer replacement, water line replacement, sewer trap, backwater valve, hydrants, manholes, specialty water main work, area drain, and trench drains.